Moonlight-Panel/Docs/gettingStarted/index.md

 **Step 2: Login into the panel**

-Open the panel with the url shown by the installer, execute the following command and login with the credentials shown:
+Open the panel with the URL shown by the installer, execute the following command, and login with the credentials shown:
 ```
 mlcli moonlight login
 ```